Hjorthmedh/RGCmorphology/ms/intro.md

 We filled, reconstructed and analyzed 94 RGCs from five genetic mouse
 lines: CB2, Cdh3, DRD4, Hoxd10 and TRHR (Table 1).
 In these mouse
 lines GFP is usually expressed in just one or a few RGC types.
-This makes it possible to reliably and selectively target the same types of RGCs in different animals.
+This makes it possible to reliably and selectively target the same types of RGCs across animals.
 We will refer to these five lines as “genetic types” and we assume for the initial analysis that each of these uniquely define one RGC type.
 Our prior findings suggest however that Hoxd10 may label 3--4 distinct RGC types.
 In this work we initially